 When worn, your night guard will fit perfectly over your teeth, and will prevent direct tooth-to-tooth contact.
 This, in turn, will help reduce your grinding and prevent damage to your teeth.

 Get Help For Jaw Pain In Long Beach From Dodds Dental

-If you are having trouble with jaw pain and believe you may be grinding your teeth, it’s important to get help.
+If you are having trouble with jaw pain after sleeping and believe you may be grinding your teeth, it’s important to get help.
 Prolonged, heavy grinding can cause serious problems like TMJ (temporomandibular joint disorder), and premature tooth wear & tear.